CodeWithDennis/filament-advanced-choice-docs/README.md

 # Filament Advanced Choice

-Beautifully styled radio and checkbox group components for FilamentPHP with descriptions and modern design.
+Enhance your **FilamentPHP 4** forms with 4 beautifully styled radio button components and 4 modern checkbox components.
+Each comes with clear descriptions and fresh, user-friendly design to improve form usability and engagement.

 ![thumbnail.png](art/thumbnail.png)